davidfmarsh/pascal-scanner/README.md

     the name of the output file.

 The following constraints must be adhered to when testing.
-### Filenames:
+### Filenames
-    - File names can be no more than 30 characters total.
+* File names can be no more than 30 characters total.
-### Lines:
+### Lines
-    - Lines in a test program can be no longer than 80 characters (81 including the newline character).
+* Lines in a test program can be no longer than 80 characters (81 including the newline character).
-### Identifiers:
+### Identifiers
-    - Identifiers are alphanumeric strings of 12 or less characters that begin with a letter.
+* Identifiers are alphanumeric strings of 12 or less characters that begin with a letter.
 A token can only be an identifier if its string does not match one in the "tokenTable.txt" file.
-### Symbol Table:
+### Symbol Table
-    - There can be no more than 32 identifiers defined in a single input program.
+* There can be no more than 32 identifiers defined in a single input program.
 Any additional identifiers will not be added to the symbol table and will print an error in the output file.
-    - If an identifier is defined twice, it will only be added to the symbol table the first time and an error will be printed for subsequent definitions.
+* If an identifier is defined twice, it will only be added to the symbol table the first time and an error will be printed for subsequent definitions.
-    - Any identifier appearing before the BEGIN token will be added to the symbol table if it is not full and the identifier is not in the symbol table already.
+* Any identifier appearing before the BEGIN token will be added to the symbol table if it is not full and the identifier is not in the symbol table already.
-    - Any identifier appearing after the BEGIN token will be searched for in the symbol table.
+* Any identifier appearing after the BEGIN token will be searched for in the symbol table.
 If it is not found, an error will be printed to the output file.
-### Token Table:
+### Token Table
-    - The included "tokenTable.txt" file must be present in the same folder as the executable file for this program to work properly.
+* The included "tokenTable.txt" file must be present in the same folder as the executable file for this program to work properly.

-## Sample Tests:
+## Sample Tests
 Several premade tests are included to test certain cases as follows.

 1. allTokens.txt - This file tests all 23 tokens in the "tokenTable.txt" file.
 The output should be